Dornavineeth/open-unlearning/README.md

 ## 📖 Overview

-We provide efficient and streamlined implementations of the TOFU, MUSE unlearning benchmarks while supporting 6 unlearning methods, 3+ datasets, 6+ evaluation metrics, and 7+ LLMs.
+We provide efficient and streamlined implementations of the TOFU, MUSE unlearning benchmarks while supporting 6 unlearning methods, 3+ datasets, 6+ evaluation metrics, and 6+ LLM architectures.
 Each of these can be easily extended to incorporate more variants.

 We invite the LLM unlearning community to collaborate by adding new benchmarks, unlearning methods, datasets and evaluation metrics here to expand OpenUnlearning's features, gain feedback from wider usage and drive progress in the field.

-> ⚠️ **Notice (Updated: February 27, 2025)**
+### 📢 Updates

+#### [Mar 27, 2025]
+- **MIA**: Added 6 membership inference attacks-—LOSS, ZLib, Reference, GradNorm, MinK and MinK++ as options in the evaluation metrics.
+- **TOFU Benchmark**: Now includes a holdout set and supports MIA attack-based evaluation.
+You can now compute MUSE's privleak on TOFU.
+- **Unlearning Methods**: Added support for [RMU](https://arxiv.org/abs/2403.03218) (representation-engineering based unlearning).

+#### [Feb 27, 2025]
-> This repository replaces the original TOFU codebase, which can be found at [`github.com/locuslab/tofu`](https://github.com/locuslab/tofu) and isn't maintained anymore.
+⚠️ **Repository Update**: This repo replaces the original TOFU codebase at [`github.com/locuslab/tofu`](https://github.com/locuslab/tofu), which is no longer maintained.

 ## 🗃️ Available Components